Become a Partner

 Authorised and regulated by the Financial Conduct Authority, Lendology manage the whole loan application from assessment, approval, paperwork and direct debit collections.
 Our comprehensive reporting suite ensures each council has full oversight of their funds.

-We disrupt traditional lending with our decisions powered by partnerships and people, enriching homes and lives through affordable finance.
+We disrupt traditional lending with our decisions powered by partnerships and people, enriching homes and lives through responsible finance.

-We have lent over £22 million of council capital to date, and manage an ongoing loanbook of nearly £9 million
+We have lent over £25 million of council capital to date, and manage an ongoing loan book of nearly £10 million

 We currently work with the following councils who would be happy to discuss how the partnership works and their successes to date with you.
 A broad range of districts and boroughs, we understand the housing challenges in urban and rural areas.